thycotic/Discovery/Windows Local Account Service Discovery/readme.md

 ### Add the discovery Scanner to your Discovery Source:

 Navigate to Admin > Discovery > Edit Discovery Sources > Choose the domain you’d like to discovery on > Scanner Settings > Find Dependencies > Add New Dependency Scanner

 Associate You can use the same Account for normal Service Account Discovery on this scanner.

+Finally, Run Discovery and the Local Accounts running windows services will be discovered.